encode/httpx/.github/ISSUE_TEMPLATE/2-bug-report.md

 ```

 4. Run the test script.
-5. It raises an error (see traceback below).
+5. It raises an error.
+6. But I expected it to successfully print the response.

 ### Expected behavior